-This year has been a huge year of growth for me.
-I have experienced setting up a new company, building a social media brand, building a website, building a powerful womens network and stepping up to visibly and vocally own the brand “feminist!”
-Some of you reading this who know me have just choked, as you may have seen me as an avowed feminist from the word go.
+Perhaps some of you reading this who know me well have just choked, as you may have seen me as an avowed feminist from the word go.
 I don’t disagree.

 I am a feminist from the core and always have been.

-However I am an ordinary woman who like many other women, has chosen when and where to claim my feminism.
+However I am an ordinary woman who like many other women, has sometimes carefully chosen when and where to claim and voice my feminism.
 I’ve chosen consciously and subconsciously to have varied approaches to my feminist beliefs throughout my life and career.
-My choices have been anchored in how safe the environment was or how prudent it was (right or wrong) to express my beliefs.
+My choices have been anchored in how safe the environment was or how prudent it was (whether that’s right or wrong is irrelevant here) to express my beliefs.
 Lets face it, feminism gets a bad rap.
 Hell, there’s even an anti-feminist movement by women!
-So the expression of my views about feminism have always been with a health dose of self-preservation in mind.
+So the expression of my views about feminism have always been with a healthy dose of self-preservation in mind.
 Courageous?
 Nope.
 But hang in there..

 The Oxford dictionary defines feminism as “The advocacy of women’s rights on the ground of the equality of the sexes.”